rs-pro/rails_admin_settings/README.md

 Pull request with AR support will be welcome

+## 0.9.0 is not backwards-compatible with 0.8

+Type renamed to Kind to avoid messing with AR STI column Column should be renamed automatically upon first app startup with new gem version.

+Also, active record is now supported in addition to mongoid.

 ## Features

 - Lazy loading - loads settings only if they are needed during request
 - Loads all settings at once and caches them for the duration of request
-- Supports lots of setting types - yaml, html with ckeditor, phone numbers etc
+- Supports lots of setting kinds - yaml, html with ckeditor, phone numbers etc
-- Each setting can be enabled and disabled within rails_admin, if it's disabled it returns default value for type
+- Each setting can be enabled and disabled within rails_admin, if it's disabled it returns default value for kind

 ## Installation

 Add this line to your application's Gemfile:

     gem 'rails_admin_settings'

+For activerecord, generage migration:

+    rails g rails_admin_settings:migration

+Then migrate:

+    rake db:migrate

 ## Gemfile order matters